Skip to main content

 Deposits are FDIC insured up to $250,000 per depositor, protecting your funds in the unlikely event of a bank failure.
 The account comes with a Visa debit card, online banking, the Chase mobile app, Zelle transfers, and a free first checkbook.

-Chase Total Checking is best for customers who value face-to-face branch access, a robust mobile app, and integration with other Chase financial products.
+Chase Total Checking is best for customers who want a robust mobile app and integration with other Chase financial products.
 If you primarily bank online and want to earn interest on idle cash, a high-yield savings account or online checking account may serve you better.

 Chase currently offers a $400 cash bonus for new Total Checking customers.
-To earn the bonus, open a new account and set up qualifying electronic direct deposits totaling $500 or more within 90 days of coupon enrollment.
+To earn the bonus, open a new account and set up qualifying direct deposits totaling $1,000 or more within 90 days of coupon enrollment.
 The bonus posts within 15 business days of meeting the requirements.

 Qualifying direct deposits include: payroll from an employer, government benefits (such as Social Security), pension payments, and select other recurring ACH transfers from your employer or a government agency.
 Personal transfers, Zelle payments, cash deposits, and check deposits do NOT qualify.